Efficient QR-Based CP Decomposition Acceleration via Restructured Dimension Tree and Customized Extrapolation: Numerical experiments

 \section{Numerical experiments}

-In this section, we evaluate the performance of our proposed algorithms, ALS-QR-BRE and ALS-QR-BR, on random, synthetic, and real tensors, and compare them with the classical CP-ALS \cite{RM23}, CP-ALS-PINV, as well as the unmodified CP-ALS-QR \cite{RM20} and CP-ALS-QR-SVD algorithms to assess their efficiency.
-All numerical experiments were conducted on a PC with an i7-12700 processor, 16 GB of RAM, and implemented in MATLAB using Tensortoolbox \cite{A4} and Tensorlab \cite{RM24}.
-A comparison of each algorithm is provided in the table \ref{tab_7}.
+In this section, we evaluate the performance of our proposed algorithms, ALS-QR-BRE and ALS-QR-BR, on random, synthetic, and real tensors, and compare them with the classical CP-ALS \cite{RM23}, CP-ALS-PINV, the unmodified CP-ALS-QR \cite{RM20}, CP-ALS-QR-SVD and CP-GEVD \cite{Tl} (The generalization of the eigenvalue method for CP decomposition \cite{leurgans1993threeway,Sanchez1990}) algorithms to assess their efficiency.
+All numerical experiments were conducted on a PC with an i7-12700 processor, 16 GB of RAM, and implemented in MATLAB using Tensortoolbox \cite{A4} and Tensorlab \cite{Tl}.
+A comparison of each algorithm is provided in the table \ref{tab_8}.
 This implementation will be made available at \url{https://github.com/youmengx658/ALS-QR-BRE} upon acceptance of this manuscript.

-The abbreviations in parentheses in Table \ref{tab_7} represent the algorithms used for the evaluation of the average iteration time in Subsection \ref{test_random}.
+The abbreviations in parentheses in Table \ref{tab_8} represent the algorithms used for the evaluation of the average iteration time in Subsection \ref{test_random}.
 The full names of the algorithms are employed in the experiments involving synthetic and real tensors, as discussed in Subsections \ref{sy_tensor} and \ref{real_tensor}.